maxaeon/EQ-bench/docs/ethics/README.md

   - Encourage feedback from marginalized groups during reviews.

 - **Reporting ethical concerns**
-  - Open a private GitHub issue or email the lead at `maxaeonparks@gmail.com`.
+  - Open a private GitHub issue or email the project lead, Max Parks, at `maxaeonparks@gmail.com`.
   - Describe the concern and reference any related files or discussions.
   - Maintainers aim to respond within **7 days**.